AdiSuresh/sliding_panel_kit/README.md

 # Sliding Panel Kit

-A simple and lightweight solution for building sliding-up panel for Flutter with smooth drag gestures, snap-points, and built-in scroll coordination for scrollable content.
+A simple and lightweight solution for building sliding-up panels for Flutter with smooth drag gestures, snap-points, and built-in scroll coordination for scrollable content.

 ## Features

-**Build custom sliding-up panel**
+**Build custom sliding-up panels**
-- Easily build a panel that slides up from the bottom of the screen.
+- Easily build panels that slides up from the bottom of the screen.
-- Includes optional UI components like `SlidingPanelHandle` and `SlidingPanelBody`.
+- Includes optional widgets like `SlidingPanelHandle` and `SlidingPanelBody`.

+**Optional controller**

+- Panel works with or without a controller.
+- Use a controller only when you need to programmatically control the panel.

 **Drag from anywhere**
 - The entire panel surface is draggable by default.
 - Add a drag handle for visual guidance if desired.

 **Automatic scroll hand-off**
-- Embed scrollable content (ListView, GridView, CustomScrollView, etc.) inside the panel.
+- Embed scrollable content (`ListView`, `GridView`, `CustomScrollView`, etc.) inside the panel.
 - Overscroll smoothly expands or collapses the panel, similar to Google Maps or Apple Music.

 **Snap-point system**
-- Supports multiple snap points with spring-based snapping.
 - Automatically snaps to the nearest point when released.
+- Supports option to configure spring-based snapping.

+## Important note

+The API is under active development and may introduce breaking changes.

-## Getting started
+## Getting Started

 Install the package by running this command: